gokemon/daycare_review/my_docs/1~project-two-requirements.md

 ## Suggested Ways to Get Started
 - **Begin with the end in mind.** Know where you want to go by planning with wireframes & user stories, so you don't waste time building things you don't need
-- **Don’t hesitate to write throwaway code to solve short term problems**
+- **Donâ€™t hesitate to write throwaway code to solve short term problems**
 - **Read the docs for whatever technologies you use.** Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success as a developer
-- **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
+- **Commit early, commit often.** Donâ€™t be afraid to break something because you can always go back in time to a previous version.
 - **User stories define what a specific type of user wants to accomplish with your application.** It's tempting to just make them todo lists for what needs to get done, but if you keep them small & focused on what a user cares about from their perspective, it'll help you know what ot build
 - **Write pseudocode before you write actual code.** Thinking through the logic of something helps.